 Celest DiPietropaolo was born in Evanston, Illinois, and received his B.S. degree in Mathematics from Loyola University in nearby Rogers Park (Chicago), where he grew up.
 After receiving a commission in the U.S. Army, he studied at and received a M.S. degree in Theoretical Mathematics from DePaul University.
-After completing a tour of active duty in Georgia; Massachusetts; Arlington, Virginia; and Southeast Asia, he studied at and received his M.S. in Applied Linguistics from Georgetown University.
+After completing a tour of active duty, he studied at and received his M.S. in Applied Linguistics from Georgetown University.
 He also completed many of the requirements for the PhD program in Operations Research at The George Washington University.
 Celest started his career in IT in 1965, and has worked proportionately in the areas of programming, simulation and modeling, and network support.
 He recently retired from the U.S. Navy, where he had been working as a computer specialist.

 Celest started studying the accordion classically when he was seven years old, began playing professionally at the age of sixteen for parties and local restaurants, and continued while working his way through the universities.
 In 1969, while on assignment in Arlington, he discovered the joys of ethnic dance in the weekly-met IFD group led by Sam and Sarah Stulberg; much of the music being reminiscent of the neighborhood sounds of his youth (Irish, Yiddish, Slovenian, Bohemian, Polish).
 During the 1970s, he danced and played accordion with Balkan, Scandinavian, Polish, Bulgarian, and Swiss performing groups in the Washington, D.C. area.
 Celest also plays diatonic accordion.